-2.1.8 Loading Gauges
+2.1.9 Loading Gauges

 There is no TEN-T core network standard requirement for loading gauge.
 However, available loading gauge can be a criterion for railway undertakings to choose between two routes.
 The loading gauge is different whether we consider conventional freight trains or combined transport freight trains.
 The following figures indicate the technical characteristics of loading gauge, and the specification per corridor section.
+In addition, a new gauge P394 is to be defined by SNCF Réseau that will allow to circulate most of the P400 semi-trailers charged on wagons.

-2.1.9 Gradients
+2.1.10 Gradients